Foster Care, Kinship Care

-At Gateway Longview we offer comprehensive Foster Care & Adoption Services to support families in the Buffalo, NY area and throughout Erie County.
+At Gateway Longview we offer comprehensive Foster Care & Adoption Services to support families throughout Erie County.
 We work to match children in care with safe, nurturing foster home environments where they are set up to thrive.

 Children in foster care are hoping and waiting for their own special champion.
 Could it be you?

 Do you love children and have a good sense of humor?